Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 To obtain separation of variables in the previous section, we started with the Diophantine envelope of the given definable equivalence relation, $G_1,\ldots,G_t$.
 With each graded completion $G_j$, $1 \leq j \leq t$, we associated a finite collection of duo limit groups.
 First, we collected all the test sequences of the completion $G_j$, that can be extended to rigid or strictly solid specializations of one of the rigid or solid limit groups, $Ipr_1,\ldots,Ipr_w$, that restrict to valid proofs that the corresponding couples, $\{(p_n,q_n)\}$, are in the equivalence relation $E(p,q)$.
 We further required that these test sequences of specializations can not be factored through a free product in which $<p>$ is contained in one factor, and $<q>$ is contained in the second factor.
 This collection of test sequences of the graded completions, $G_1,\ldots,G_t$ that can be extended to specializations of $Ipr_1,\ldots,Ipr_w$, can be collected in finitely many duo limit groups (using the techniques that were used for collecting formal solutions in [Se2]).
 Then we used the sieve procedure [Se6] to construct finitely many duo limit groups, $Tduo_1,\ldots,Tduo_m$, that still collect all these extended test sequences of the graded completions, $G_1,\ldots,G_t$, and for which there exist generic points (i.e., duo test sequences) that restrict to valid proofs that the restricted couples, $\{(p_n,q_n)\}$, are in the given equivalence relation $E(p,q)$.

 The collection of duo limit groups, $Tduo_1,\ldots,Tduo_m$, is the starting point for the iterative procedure for separation of variables.
-With them we associated iteratively a collection of uniformization limit groups, $Unif_1,\ldots,Unif_v$, until the iterative procedure terminates, and for each equivalence class of $E(p,q)$, apart from the finitely many equivalence classes that are singled out in theorem 3.1, there exists at least one uniformization limit group, $Unif_i$, that satisfies the conclusions of lemma 3.18.
-Recall that by lemma 3.18, the image of the subgroup, $Ipr_1,\ldots,Ipr_w$ that is associated with the uniformization limit group, $Unif_i$, that we denoted, $<f_i,p,q_i>$, inherits a graph of groups decomposition $\Lambda_i$ from the graph of groups decomposition $\Delta_i$ of the ambient uniformization limit group, $Unif_i$.
-For each equivalence class of $E(p,q)$ that is associated with $Unif_i$, an edge group in $\Lambda_i$ is either generated by finitely many elements that admit boundedly many values (that are associated with the equivalence class) up to conjugation, and right, left and double cosets of boundedly many cyclic groups (see parts (1)-(3) in lemma 3.18), or an edge group is embedded into a vertex group in $\Lambda_i$, and this vertex group in $\Lambda_i$ is a free product of a free group and finitely many factors, so that each of the factors is generated by finitely many elements that admit boundedly many values (that are associated with the equivalence class) up to conjugation, and right, left and double cosets of boundedly many cyclic groups (see part (4) in lemma 3.18).
-Furthermore, the subgroups $<p>$ and $<q>$ are both contained in vertex groups in $\Lambda_i$ (lemma 3.18).
+With them we associated a collection of uniformization limit groups, $Unif_1,\ldots,Unif_v$.
+For each equivalence class of $E(p,q)$, apart from the finitely many equivalence classes that are singled out in theorem 3.1, there exists at least one uniformization limit group, $Unif_i$, that enabled us to associate boundedly many families of values (of edge groups) with the equivalence class.

+Recall that the image of one of the subgroups, $Ipr_1,\ldots,Ipr_w$, that is associated with the uniformization limit group, $Unif_i$, that we denoted, $<f_i,p,q_i>$, inherits a graph of groups decomposition $\Lambda_i$ from the graph of groups decomposition $\Delta_i$ of the ambient uniformization limit group, $Unif_i$.
+For each equivalence class of $E(p,q)$ that is associated with $Unif_i$, an edge group in $\Lambda_i$ admits boundedly many classes of values.
+Furthermore, the subgroups $<p>$ and $<q>$ are both contained in vertex groups in $\Lambda_i$.

+The edge groups in the graphs of groups, $\Lambda_i$, enable one to associate parameters with each equivalence class of $E(p,q)$, where these parameters admit only boundedly many families of values for each equivalence class.
+The families of values of the edge groups are not guaranteed to separate between equivalence classes in general.